Connecting Brands with Influencers in 3 clicks!

 Exploration

-As the lead product designer (and co-founder), I owned the end-to-end redesign of the influencer mobile experience, focusing on how a campaign brief is translated into clear, actionable expectations for influencers.
+As lead product designer (and co-founder), I led the end-to-end redesign of the influencer mobile experience, focusing on translating campaign briefs into clear expectations for influencers.
+Conceptualization prioritized readability, reduced cognitive load, and clear influencer actions.

 Final Designs